· 3 min read

 Three Apps, One Month

-I shipped three things in January and I’m stupidly proud of how they turned out.
+I shipped three things in January and I’m of proud of them. 👏

 TransFat Detector